openstack/openstack-ansible/doc/source/reference/architecture/metal-networking.rst

-.. _container-networking:
+.. _metal-networking:

-Container networking
+Metal networking
 ====================

-OpenStack-Ansible deploys Linux containers (LXC) and uses Linux or Open vSwitch-based bridging between the container and the host interfaces to ensure that all traffic from containers flows over multiple host interfaces.
-All services in this deployment model use a *unique* IP address.
+OpenStack-Ansible supports deploying OpenStack and related services on "metal" as well as inside LXC containers.
+Python virtual environments (venvs) provide OpenStack service and Python library segregation, while other services such as Galera and RabbitMQ are co-located on the host.
+All services in this deployment model share the *same* IP address.

 This appendix describes how the interfaces are connected and how traffic flows.